1917 Russian Constituent Assembly election: National minorities

 Most non-Russian voters opted for national minority parties.
 In the case of Ukraine, the Ukrainian Socialist-Revolutionary Party dominated the 4 electoral districts of the Ukrainian peasantry.
 Non-Ukrainian urban populations largely voted for Russian parties.
 In the city of Kiev, the Ukrainian parties obtained 26% of the vote.
 Over half a million soldiers and officers in the army and navy voted for Ukrainian parties supporting the Central Rada, making the Ukrainians the third force among military voters.

 However, in Belarus, Belarusian nationalist groups gathered less than 1% of the votes.
-In Transcaucasus the vote was divided between Georgians (voting for Mensheviks), Armenians (voting for the Armenian Revolutionary Federation, also known as Dashnaksiun) and Azeris (voting for Musavat and other Muslim groups).
+In Transcaucasus the vote was divided between Georgians (voting for the Mensheviks), Armenians (voting for the Armenian Revolutionary Federation, also known as Dashnaksiun) and Azerbaijanis (voting for Musavat and other Muslim groups).
 Tatar and Bashkir lists gathered 55% of the votes in Ufa.

 In July 1917 the First All-Kazakh Congress was held, establishing the Alash Party as a national political party.
 The party called for the 'liberation of the Kazakh people from colonial yoke'.
 Ahead of the election, party committees were formed in Semipalatinsk, Omsk, Akmolinsk and Uralsk.
 In the Semirechie, Syr-Darya and Horde electoral districts Alash did not field lists of their own, but placed candidates of other Muslim lists.
 Four days ahead of the vote the newspaper Qazaq published the Alash programme, including a call for a democratic federal republic with equality of nationalities.

 In 14 electoral districts, 2 or more Jewish lists were in the fray.
 In Zhitomir, 5 out of 13 parties contesting were Jewish.
 In Gomel 4 out of 11 parties were Jewish, in Poltava 5 out of 14.
 Some 80% of the votes cast for Jewish parties went to Jewish national coalition lists.
 The Folkspartey was the most enthusiastic proponent of Jewish national coalition lists.
 These coalitions, generally contesting under titles such as 'Jewish National Bloc' or 'Jewish National Election Committee' also gathered Zionists and Orthodox Jews.
 The candidates on these lists had vowed to form a common bloc in the Constituent Assembly and implement decisions of the All-Russian Jewish Congress.
 The Jewish national lists were confronted by the various Jewish socialist parties; the General Jewish Labour Bund, the Jewish Social Democratic Labour Party (Poalei Zion) and the United Jewish Socialist Workers Party (Fareynikte).
-The Bund carried out 200 electoral meetings in White Russia (with a total attendance of about 127,000), and in Ukraine the party held 2-3 electoral meetings weekly.
+The Bund carried out 200 electoral meetings in White Russia (with a total attendance of about 127,000), and in Ukraine the party held 2–3 electoral meetings weekly.
 In Odessa confrontations between socialist and non-socialist Jewish parties led to physical violence.
 Jewish national lists elected Iu.
 D. Brutskus, A.M.
 Goldstein, the Moscow rabbi Yaakov Mazeh.
 V. I. Temkin, D. M. Kogan-Bernsthein, N. S. Syrkin and O. O. Gruzenberg (who was then close to Zionist circles).
 David Lvovich was elected on SR-Fareynikte list and the Bundist G.I.
 Lure was elected on a Menshevik-Bund list.